Thai Food Made Easy | PINEAPPLE FRITTER

 Method

--Heat the oil to medium to high in a small saucepan or deep frying pan.
+-Heat the oil to a medium to high heat in a small saucepan or deep frying pan.

 -Lay the pineapple slices on a kitchen towel to absorb the excess liquid.

--Put the self-raising flour, caster sugar, baking powder, ground cinnamon, cold soda water in a mixing bowl.
+-Put the self-raising flour, caster sugar, baking powder, ground cinnamon and cold soda water in a mixing bowl.
 Use a handheld whisker to whisk the batter until it’s smooth.
 Do not over whisk.

 -Drop a pineapple slice in the batter.
-Transfer and fry each side until it turns crispy and golden brown in color.
-Place it on a kitchen towel to absorb the access oil.
+Transfer and fry each side until it turns crispy and golden brown.
+Place it on a kitchen towel to absorb the exccess oil.
 Repeat the same process with the rest of the pineapple.

 -Lay the pineapple fritter on a lovely plate.
-Sprinkle with desiccated coconut and ice cream of your choice or yogurt, or just a dollop of honey.
+Sprinkle with desiccated coconut and ice cream of your choice, yogurt or just a dollop of honey.

 Tip:

-– For super light and crispy batter, make sure you use super cold soda water.
+– For a super light and crispy batter, make sure you use super cold soda water.

--I used the pineapple sliced from the can.
-Make sure you use the riped pineapple if wanting the fresh one.
+-I used the pineapple sliced from a can.
+Make sure you use ripe pineapple if wanting a fresh one.

 -Fancy another Thai dessert?
 How about the classic Mango and Sweet sticky rice